 The Council for Economic Education (CEE) created the National Economics ChallengeSM in 2000 to promote student interest in economics, reinforce classroom instruction, and advance academics and school spirit.
-In 2014, more than 10,500 high school students (2,520 teams) participated in 40 states nationwide.
+In 2017, more than 11,000 high school students participated in 40 states nationwide.
 The National Economics ChallengeSM is one of several key initiatives in the CEE's "Campaign for Economic Literacy" which seeks to focus public attention on the importance of economic literacy and the need for a high-quality, standards-based economics curriculum in every state.